jeremytsang1/jets/content/posts/cs-467-post-week-1.md

 Other than tinkering with Emacs, I like to spend time my free time weightlifting.
-I previously competed powerlifting but started [weightlifting](https://en.wikipedia.org/wiki/Olympic_weightlifting) because I always thought snatching and clean and jerking looked neat.
-Other hobbies I used to indulge in include playing/engraving piano music, PC gaming, and reading.
+I previously competed powerlifting but started [weightlifting](https://en.wikipedia.org/wiki/Olympic_weightlifting) because I always thought snatching and clean and jerking looked challenging.
+Other hobbies I used to indulge in more frequently include playing/engraving piano music, playing old PC games (Dark Souls 2 and Heroes of Might and Magic 3 are two favorites), and reading (mostly fantasy but sometimes non-fiction).
 Time always seems too short these days to get to everything though!